/ seo-glossary / What is Search Volume? SEO Guide for Beginners

 Learn what search volume means in SEO, why it matters, and how to use it to pick the right keywords for your content.

-Search volume is the estimated number of times a specific keyword is searched for in a given time period, typically measured as a monthly average.
-When a tool like Ahrefs says a keyword has a search volume of 2,400, that means approximately 2,400 people search for that exact term (or very close variations) each month.
+Search volume is the estimated number of times a keyword is searched for in a given time period, typically measured as a monthly average.
+The authoritative reference point is Google's own Keyword Planner, which defines its "Avg. monthly searches" metric as the average number of times people have searched for a keyword and its close variants, based on the month range, location, and Search Network settings you selected, averaged over a 12-month period by default (per Google Ads Help).
+So when a tool says a keyword has a search volume of 2,400, it means roughly 2,400 searches per month for that term and its close variants combined, not strictly the one exact phrase.
 It is one of the most fundamental metrics in keyword research and SEO strategy.

 Why Search Volume Matters for SEO